Features Syntax AI Agents MCP Connectors Python FFI Toolchain View on GitHub

 How TL Compares

-The only language where data pipelines, SQL-like queries, ML training, and real-time streaming are all first-class features — not libraries.
+The only language where data pipelines, SQL-like queries, ML training, AI agents, MCP ecosystem, and real-time streaming are all first-class features — not libraries.

 Tool